South Georgia State College Bachelor's of Science in Elementary and Special Education

 - Proof of successful completion of Georgia Education Ethics Assessment.

-- Copy of professional lability insurance showing coverage for entire length of program (two years), through graduation.
+- Copy of professional liability insurance showing coverage for entire length of program (two years), through graduation.

 - Copy of unofficial transcript reflecting: